Kalva014/WannaDance/README.md

 6. To put together the raspberry pi, connect the capcitive sensor and the lcd screen using qwiic connectors
 7. Clone the repo to the raspberry pi and run 'python wanna_dance'

+# Timeline:
+* Week 12: Gathered the necessary materials and programmed the skeleton code
+* Week 13: Polished the code and start putting together physical product
+* Week 14: Debug any leftover issues in the code and complete physical product
+* Week 15: Final product ready for demo and has been tested with users

 # Verplank Diagram of the System: